Honest Miro Humidifier Review: The Fully Washable Solution (2026)

 Dadfficient is reader-supported.
 If you buy through my links, I may earn a commission at no extra cost to you.
 I only recommend gear that passes the “Dad Test.”

-The short answer is yes.
-The long answer is that it requires a fundamental shift in how you think about humidifiers.
+The defining feature of this machine is that it requires a fundamental shift in how you think about humidifiers.

 Instead of a sealed tank, the Miro consists of a large, open plastic bowl.
 The “engine”—the ultrasonic oscillator and the fan—sits inside a waterproof plastic housing that physically floats on top of the water.